 Butler offers more than 65 majors.
 Over the past five years, our graduates have enjoyed an average 96 percent job placement rate, with 100 percent in education and pharmacy.
 There's always something new to learn about Butler.

-Butler University is committed to abiding by the rules set forth by the NCAA and the Atlantic 10 Conference.
+Butler University is committed to abiding by the rules set forth by the NCAA and the BIG EAST Conference.
 The links below will help prospectie student-athletes navigate the college search and application process.

-In the most recent Academic Progress Report (APR) study done by the NCAA, the Bulldogs had 11 teams honored as being in the top 10 percent in the nation.
-Butler ranked in the top five percent of all Division I schools in number of teams honored.
-Only 15 of the 347 Division I institutions had more than 11 teams recognized.
-Butler had the highest number of teams honored among schools in the Atlantic 10.
+In the most recent Academic Progress Report (APR) study done by the NCAA, the Bulldogs had six teams honored as being in the top 10 percent in the nation.

-Butler has recently entered an exciting new era as a member of the Atlantic 10 Conference.
+Butler has recently entered an exciting new era as a member of the BIG EAST Conference.
 Yet, it is important to recognize Butler's proud past of athletic accomplishments.
 As a member of the Horizon League, Butler won the McCafferty All-Sports Trophy a league-record eight times.

 In the 2012 London Olympic Games, the Bulldogs were represented with two distance runners competing in the marathon.
 Scott Overall '05 ran for England, while Ava Hutchinson '07 competed for Ireland.
-Butler has also produced two NBA players and several more men's and women's professional players overseas.
+Butler has also produced two NBA players - Gordon Hayward of the Utah Jazz and Shelvin Mack of the Atlanta Hawks - and several more men's and women's professional players overseas.
 Butler has also had players in the MLS and all across minor league baseball.

 Nicknamed the "Crossroads of America" for our abundance of interstates and ease of access, Indianapolis is the 12th largest city in the United States and the second largest in the Midwest after Chicago.
 Indianapolis, the state capital of Indiana, is home to 1.6 million people and is one of the fastest growing regions in the United States.
 This serves meeting planners well because Indianapolis has a large audience to draw from and a very strong hotel community to accommodate out of town attendees.